Ghost Town (band): Record deal, Party in the Graveyard re-release and The After Party (2013–2014)

 On May 7, 2013, the band announced that they were being signed to Fueled By Ramen and joining a tour with Marianas Trench and Air Dubai.

 Following the success of the tour, Fueled By Ramen announced the re-release of their debut album.
 The re-release featured new artwork, remastered recordings, and the addition of four tracks.
 This was released on Fueled By Ramen on November 19, 2013.

 Their second album, The After Party, was announced by the band on May 6, 2014.
-It was released on June 10, 2014 on Fueled By Ramen.
+It was released on June 10, 2014, on Fueled By Ramen.
 It featured 10 new songs and a new version of "You're So Creepy".
 Following the announcement, a music video for "You're So Creepy" was released.

 The After Party debuted at #1 on the Billboard Top Heatseekers charts and was featured in Rock Sound's 50 Best Albums of the Year for 2014.

 Departure of Evan and Evolution (2015–2016)

-In July 2015, Evan Pearce announced his departure from Ghost Town due to undisclosed health reasons.
+In July 2015, Pearce announced his departure from Ghost Town due to undisclosed health reasons.
 In the press release, the band announced they would continue as a trio.
-Evan Pearce is now back with Ghost Town as of 2017.
+Pearce is now back with Ghost Town as of 2017.

 The band's third album, Evolution (stylized as EVØLUTION) was announced on their Facebook page on September 10, 2015.
 The next day, they released a music video for the first single off the album, "Spark".
 "Spark" was later released as a single on October 16, 2015.
 The album was recorded at Pulse Studios in Spring of 2015 with Josh Abraham, Nico Stadi, Oligee, and Ryan Williams over a span of 6 weeks.

-The album, according to Kevin Ghost, has a different message than the band's previous works.
+The album, according to McCullough, has a different message than the band's previous works.

 The second single off of the album, "Mean Kids", focuses on the subject of bullying.
 On October 22, 2015, "Loner" was available for preview in an article on Billboard.
 The band called this song "the loner anthem for our generation."
 A music video for "Loner" was released alongside the album on November 6, 2015.